SzBenedek2006/RIG-Linux/README.md

 ## Supported OS-es
 GNU/Linux, Android/Linux (see the Termux section), and maybe MacOS and BSD systems.
-If it has the dependencies and mets the POSIX standard, it should probably run, but the program only has official support for Linux and Android (Termux).
+If it has the dependencies and meets the POSIX standard, it should probably run, but the program only has official support for Linux and Android (Termux).

 ## Termux
 The program can be run in Termux after installing the dependencies.